Best Golf Set For Beginners: Callaway Strata Golf Set

 Affordable Complete Set for the Budget Seeking Beginner

-To cap the set, Precise included a pitching wedge, mallet putter, stand bag and two head covers.
+To cap the set, Precise included a pitching wedge, mallet putter, stand bag, and three head covers.
 Although the pitching wedge and putter failed to excite us, the stand bag and head covers are a nice addition to this budget set.
-The putter is a half mallet that is draped all in white, making for a distracting contrast with the golf ball at address.

 For high handicappers and beginning golfers, finding a complete set of golf clubs that does not break the bank but offers plenty of options is very important for getting their golfing journey off on the right foot.